 It’s no secret that Switzerland is constantly ranked as one of the most desirable countries to live in the world.
 According to the OECD Better Life Index released in 2021 Switzerland is considered to be above average among OECD countries in subjective well-being, health, environment, skills, security, work life, employment, earnings, education and housing.
 The majority of Swiss citizens are working and living a good life.
 The average lifespan in Switzerland is 84 years, which is four years longer than the OECD average.
 Above all, they’re basically happy with their lives.
 Switzerland received a 7.5 on a scale of zero to ten from citizens.
 The average OECD score is 6.5.

 Swiss universities have a strong research reputation.
 The Federal Institute of Technology Lausanne (EPFL), the Federal Institute of Technology Zurich (ETH Zurich), the University of Zurich, the University of Basel, and the University of Bern are consistently ranked among the world’s best universities for research and innovation.
-The ETH Zurich was placed seventh in the world and third in Europe in the 2019 QS World University Rankings.
+The ETH Zurich was placed eleventh in the world and 9th in Europe in the 2023 QS World University Rankings.
 Universities must create great research in order to perform well in worldwide rankings.

 Switzerland’s economy is one of the most mature and evolved free-market economies in the world.
 The service sector, particularly the Swiss banking industry and tourism, has evolved to play a substantial economic role.
 In the 2015 Global Innovation Index, Switzerland’s economy was ranked first in the world, and third in the 2020 Global Competitiveness Report.
 Switzerland, behind Liechtenstein and Luxembourg, is the world’s third richest landlocked country, according to UN data from 2016.
 Switzerland is one of the 3 countries in the world that have a GDP per capita of more than US$70,000.